frisb/dynect/README.md

 ### example 3 :

-get all SRV records for 'srv.example.com' and remove any matching cname 'srv.mydomain.com'
+get all SRV records for '_sip._tcp.example.com' and remove any record with matching target 'voip.mydomain.com'

 ``` js
 	var Dynect = require('dynect');